KylePiira/KylePiira.github.io/about.md

 permalink: /about/
 published: false
 ---
-I'm currently the cheif executive officer at Hoxly, Inc.
+I'm currently the chief executive officer at Hoxly, Inc.